 It covers your regular visits to the doctor, plus a lot of dental care, mental health care, and substance use care at no cost to you.
 It also covers prescriptions, lab tests, x-rays, hospital care, interpretation at visits if you need it, and rides to and from appointments.
 It’s a great way to take care of the health needs you have now and to prevent health issues in the future.

-Who is eligible for this?
 Most Oregonians living at low incomes are eligible, and all children living at low incomes are eligible.
 Oregonians who are undocumented immigrants are not eligible for OHP unless they are pregnant.

 This is based on the federal poverty level.
 Adults can earn up to 138 percent of that and be eligible, and kids are eligible if they live in families who earn up to 305% of this level.

 As an example, adults would be eligible if they live in a family of four earning up to $3,013 each month, and kids would be eligible if they live in a family of four earning up to $6,660 each month.

 You can apply online by googling “apply for Oregon Health Plan” or by calling 800-699-9075, or you can get help from a community partner like La Clinica.
-All our health centers have employees who are trained to help people apply for OHP in Spanish and English.
+Our health centers have employees who are trained to help people apply for OHP in Spanish and English.
 This is a free service that’s open to anyone in the community, even people who are not La Clinica patients.
 You can call us at 541-414-1189 to learn more or to make an appointment.